SyntaxColoring/ansitext/ReadMe.md

 ========
 - Formatters for bold, underlined and blinking text
 - Text color and background color formatters for the 8 system-defined colors
-- Define your own text and background colors with RGB coordinates or with a number from the XTerm 256-color palette
+- Define your own text and background colors by their RGB components
-- Mix, match, stack and nest formatters to combine them any way you like
+- Mix, match, nest and merge formatters to combine their effects any way you like
 - Output function agnostic - use `writeln` from the standard library, or something else if you prefer
-- Small and simple API
+- Lightweight and extensible API

 API Reference
 =============